brminnick/WebViewUITestApp/README.md

 # WebViewUITestApp
-This app is meant to demonstrate how to write UITests for an app that uses a WebView.
+This app demonstrates how to write UITests for an app that uses a WebView.

-The app is a webview that loads xamarin.com
+This app is a webview that loads xamarin.com

 The UITest Project includes a sample UITest to interact with the WebView